Snodgrassella alvi: Growth and metabolism

 The species is microaerophilic, i.e. grows best at low oxygen levels.
 A five percent CO2 atmosphere at a temperature of 37 °C provides optimal growth conditions, while the bacteria show very weak or no growth in air or without oxygen (anaerobic).
 In the TSA, the growth range is approximately pH 6.0 to 6.5.
 The catalase test and the test for nitrate reductases are positive, while the oxidase test (detection of the enzyme cytochrome c oxidase) is negative.
 Tests of the strains for β-glucosidase, β-galactosidase, indole production, proteolysis of gelatin, and glucose fermentation are negative.
 They are not hemolytic and show variable reactions to urease and arginine dihydrolase.

 The bacterium can use citric and malic acid as its main carbon source.

 Chemotaxonomic features

 The combined content of cytosine and guanine (GC-content) in DNA is 41 to 43 mol%.
 The main isoprenoid quinone is ubiquinone-10.
 The main components of the fatty acids produced are palmitic acid (C 16:0), cis-vaccenic acid (C 18:1ω7 c/C 18:1ω6 c) and lauric acid (C 12:0), by which Snodgrassella alvi can be distinguished from closely related species.

 Genome

-The genome of Snodgrassela alvi has been completely sequenced.
+The genome of Snodgrassella alvi has been completely sequenced.
 Out of 2,226 protein-coding genes, 519 genes are essential and 399 genes are involved in gut colonization of honeybees.